 Property management ecosystem: types of PMS integrations

 Why do you need third-party integrations in the first place?
 Isn’t one software enough?
 Sadly, no. In a perfect world, a hotel goes directly to the PMS provider, gets the software, and lives happily ever after.
-But in reality, one product can’t satisfy all hotelier needs.
+But in reality, one product can’t satisfy all hoteliers' needs.

 The future of hospitality is in connectivity.
-The changing distribution market, constantly shifting customer expectations, alternative hospitality options all make it harder to grow and compete.
+The changing distribution market, constantly shifting customer expectations, and alternative hospitality options all make it harder to grow and compete.
 So, both hospitality technology vendors and hoteliers themselves have been interested in building the system up with modern integrations.

-What integrations, you ask?
 Let’s go through the main features (modules) a modern hotel should cover in a PMS.

 The infrastructure of hotel software